The Practical Kitchen

 This doesn't mean you have to limit yourself to like, ten stirs, or whatever.
 Just be efficient with your mixing — don't mix any more than you have to to get everything incorporated.

-Cover the batter and let it rest for 10-30 minutes at room temp.
-This gives the baking powder time to begin activating — you'll notice the batter is a little fluffier and bubblier after it has time to rest.
+Then, cover the batter and let it rest briefly at room temp to the baking powder time to begin activating.
+It will look fluffier and bubblier after it has time to rest.

-This resting time will also give any lumps or bits of flour time to absorb more of the liquids in the batter.
+This resting time will also give any lumps or bits of flour time to absorb more of the liquids in the batter, but the finished pancake batter is VERY thick.

-Let the pancake cook for 5-7 minutes until lots of bubbles are visible on the surface, especially around the edges of the pancake.
-The outer edge will lose its shine and start to look a little matte in texture.
+Let the pancake cook until lots of bubbles are visible on the surface, especially around the edges.
+The outer edge of the pancake will lose its shine and start to look matte in texture.
 The idea is to let the pancake do most of its cooking on this first side.
 Be patient!

 Small Batch Pancake Mix-ins and Toppings